 ON THIS PAGE: You will find information about how many people learn they have MDS each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Statistics should be interpreted with caution.
 Estimates are based on data from thousands of people with MDS in the United States each year, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with MDS.
 Learn more about understanding statistics.

 Source: American Cancer Society.